realprogrammersusevim/nostr-answers/README.md

 key to your account.
 If someone else gets your private key they will have complete access to your account. **Don't post your private key publicly.** There is a reason it's called a _private_ key.

+## What's the difference between my client and Nostr

+There is an important distinction to be made when talking about Nostr.
+When you are using your client such as Damus or Astral the software or website is not Nostr itself.
+Nostr is a protocol that specifies a way for computers to talk to each other like the TCP/IP protocol that's used whenever you visit a website.
+A client is a piece of software that implements the Nostr protocol and follows the rules to talk correctly to the other computers, get the information, and display it for you.